 30 Whole Grain Dinner Ideas for Next Month

-From chicken barley soup to lemon cranberry quinoa salad, every dish centers on a whole grain that's rich in nutrients.
+From chicken barley soup to lemon cranberry quinoa salad, these dinner ideas each center on a whole grain that's rich in nutrients.

 I love cooking for my husband and this is the first dish of the year that we enjoy out in our back yard.
 I often include fresh peas and cherry tomatoes, halved. —Amy McDonough, Carlton, Oregon